 7

-The off-grid solution is not used in the four scenarios.
-The model does not choose the off-grid solution due to its high costs.
-Except in very few cases, that is also true when meager amounts of gas are transported through gas pipelines.
+The off-grid solution is not used in the four scenarios, with the model not choosing the off-grid solution due to its high costs, except in very few cases, with this also being true when meager amounts of gas are transported through gas pipelines.
 The economic trade-off between a scarcely utilized gas pipeline and the off-grid solution is illustrated in Figure D.3 in Appendix D.

 Grid charges for customers in 2040

 This section presents an analysis of the cost-effectiveness of the gas grid in four different scenarios.
-The average grid costs are calculated by dividing the total annual grid costs by the gas demand supplied.
-These average grid costs serve as a basis for estimating grid charges for customers in 2040.
-It should be noted that determining grid charges based on minimizing system costs must be viewed with caution, as a grid charge regulation process must also be take other considerations into account.
-Nevertheless, regulatory mechanisms often rely on approaches that aim to minimize system costs.
+In average grid costs serving as a basis for estimating grid charges for customers in 2040, the average grid costs are calculated by dividing the total annual grid costs by the gas demand supplied.
+It should be noted that determining grid charges based on minimizing system costs must be viewed with caution, although regulatory mechanisms often rely on approaches that aim to minimize system costs, as a grid charge regulation process must also take other considerations into account.
 Therefore, it is important to consider and interpret the following results from this perspective.
 In particular, the different grid costs provide a different perspective on comparing the four scenarios.

-Figure 9 shows the (average) grid costs in 2040 in the four different scenarios.
-Note that the horizontal axis is the renewable gas demand supplied by the grid in TWh.
-The Elec scenario is therefore on the far left, as it has the lowest gas demand of the four scenarios.
+Noting that the horizontal axis is the renewable gas demand supplied by the grid in TWh, Figure 9 shows the (average) grid costs in 2040 in the four different scenarios.
+The Elec scenario, as it has the lowest gas demand of the four scenarios, is therefore on the far left,.
 At the same time, the GM scenario, which has the highest gas demand among the scenarios, is on the far right.